rinaldilucas/personal-portfolio/README.md

 </div>

+Much of what you do today is the result of knowledge spread across the internet, and that's why I decided to publish my repository to help you as it helped me when I was building it.<br>
-After mature my pure SPA stack, I decided to cristalyze my knowledge in this project.
-There is some really cool features on this, like: typescript coding, a really usefull sass logic to maintain website aspect ratio (almost mitigating the need of media queries), webpack5 bundling and deploy optimizations, eslinting, favicon cli generator, generation and replacing of webp images (without any server), tinypng api convertion via cli, ie 11 support, lazy loading, multilingual tweaks among other stuff.
+Here are some of the features: single page application behavior using only Marionette.js and handlebars.js, typescript support, input and mask reactive validations, file upload integration, overwrite of native html tags like input file types and scroll, aspect ratio SCSS logic which almost mitigates the needs of media queries, grunt and webpack5 bundling, npm tasks to watch/deploy/test, eslint and prettier with custom rules, favicon cli generator, generation and replacement of webp images through client-side, tinyPNG api conversion via cli, ie 11 support, lazy loading, multilingual setup and more.

 <p align="right">(<a href="#top">back to top</a>)</p>